pagestudiocms/support-docs/source/getting-started.md

 The first steps to a great new website is to [create an account](http://pagestudiocms.com/template).
 This hands on approach allows you to explore and demo the features available.

+### What You'll Need
+To create [pagestudio] websites you'll need access to a computer or laptop.
+The drag and drop builder is optimized for desktop/laptop experience.

 <hr />

 ## Signing Up